joshjaysalazar/iRacingSafetyCarGenerator/README.md

 **Time since last Safety Car**: Safety Cars will not be thrown when the last Safety Car occurred within the set "Minimum minutes between" time.
 Note that this time is currently recorded _at the start_ of a Safety Car event, not when it ends.

-**Max Safety Car events**: When the "Maximum safety cars" has been reached, the app stops monitor for Safety Car events.
+**Max Safety Car events**: When the "Maximum safety cars" has been reached, the app stops monitoring for Safety Car events.

 ### Random events

-We generate a random number and then check if that number is smaller than the odds of the event occurring at any second.
+We generate a random number and check if that number is smaller than the odds of the event occurring at any second.
 Takes into account the overall window length.

 ### Stopped cars events

 * For each driver, we check their laps completed and current lap distance to calculated their total distance.
-Note: Based on the logic, I believe current lap distance is represented as a fraction of the total lap rather than the actual distance, but I have not confirmed this.
+Note: current lap distance is represented as a fraction of the total lap rather than the actual distance.
 * We compare this to their total distance from the previous loop iteration.
 If it is the same, the car is stopped.
 * When the threshold of stopped cars is met, we throw a Safety Car event.